watermint/toolbox/docs/commands/dropbox-team-member-file-permdelete.md

 # dropbox team member file permdelete

-Permanently delete the file or folder at a given path of the team member.
-(Experimental, and Irreversible operation)
+Permanently delete files or folders from a team member's account, bypassing trash for immediate removal (Experimental, and Irreversible operation)

-Please see https://www.dropbox.com/help/40 for more detail about permanent deletion.
+Permanently deletes specified files or folders without possibility of recovery.
+Use with extreme caution for removing sensitive data, complying with data retention policies, or freeing storage.
+Cannot be undone - ensure proper authorization before use.

 # Security